 More Money Saving Benefits

-Some other important money saving advantages besides the zero-down payment, the loans typically have lower than market rate interest rates and very few closing costs.
+Some other important money-saving advantages besides the zero-down payment, the loans typically have lower than market rate interest rates and very few closing costs.
 Veterans are also allowed to forgo private mortgage insurance which typical bars would have to pay when they put less than 20% down.
 As a result, not only is the loan lower cost upfront it is lower cost for the entire life of the loan.
-It’s easy to see that it could save literally tens of thousands for service members.
-This program allows those qualifying service members to take advantage of a unique set of benefits, including $0 down payment, low interest rates and closing costs, and the ability to forgo private mortgage insurance (pmi), just to name a few.
+It’s easy to see that it could save literally tens of thousands of service members.
+This program allows those qualifying service members to take advantage of a unique set of benefits, including a $0 down payment, low-interest rates and closing costs, and the ability to forgo private mortgage insurance (PMI), just to name a few.

 Related Reading: The team at Money.com created a list of 7 tips for veterans to be aware of if they are looking into buying their dream home in 2021!

 The Veterans administration’s home loan program has been popular for a very long time and continues to be so.
 In 2020 alone, over 1.2 million homes were purchased using this VA program.
 This is a yearly record number of houses purchased since the program began in 1944.